GE Profile Temperature limiter or control calibration issue.

 • Compare burners: Test the same pan on another burner.
 If only one burner behaves poorly, suspect its control or limiter.

-• Inspect limiter: Access the element and verify the limiter sensor is properly attached to the element surface.
+• Inspect limiter: Access the element and verify that the limiter sensor is properly attached to the element surface.

 • Replace infinite switch: If the control knob position does not correlate with heat output, replace the infinite switch for that burner.